Kubernetes API Operator¶

 For more information and instructions, see Deploying APIs.

 The high-level steps for deploying integrations in Kubernetes using the API K8s Operator is as follows:

 - Deploy integration.yaml file which is the Integration custom resource definition (CRD) for the Integration project.

 - The API Operator takes control of the Integration CRD.

 - The Integration controller in the API Operator creates and deploys the relevant Kubernetes artifacts such as deployment, service, ingress, and horizontal pod autoscaler in the Kubernetes environment.

 For more information and instructions, see Deploying Integrations.

 API holds the API related information.
 Users can provide a configmap name for swaggerConfigMapName, paramsValues and certsValues.
 The swaggerConfigMapName holds the API project or OpenAPI definition file.
-The paramsValues and certsValues holds the apictl project param configs and the certificate files for the API respectively.
+The paramsValues and certsValues holds the apictl project parameter configs and the certificate files for the API respectively.

 apiVersion: wso2.com/v1alpha2 kind: API metadata: name: petstore-api spec: swaggerConfigMapName: petstore-cm paramsValues: params-cm certsValues: certs-cm